 New statistics on private philanthropy for development

-In 2018, 26 of the largest foundations working for development reported data on their grant making and programme-related investments (PRIs) for development to the OECD DAC system, following the same statistical standards and definitions as ODA.
+The OECD DAC statistics includes project-level information from 33 of the largest foundations working for development.
+These foundations report data on their grant making and programme-related investments (PRIs) for development following the same statistical standards and definitions as ODA.
 Until 2017, only the Bill and Melinda Gates Foundation was sharing this information with the OECD.
-This brochure summarises the main statistical insights from these data.
+This makes the OECD DAC statistics a unique source of information on private philanthropy for development.
+They are also a key source of information for the OECD Centre on Philanthropy.
+This brochure highlights some of the main statistical trends over 2017-18.

 Creditor Reporting System (CRS), the comprehensive dataset on resource flows to developing countries from official bilateral and multilateral organisations – including ODA – as well as from private philanthropic foundations.
 Data on activities from foundations can be found under the flow category “Private Development Finance”.
 This database excludes core/assessed contributions to multilateral organisations.